 Uber & Lyft

 These wildly popular new options for getting around can save you big bucks while getting around, not t mention the fact that you can get free rides for trying them out and then referring your friends!
-Here is a link for $20.00 off your firs UBER ride, or if you want to try out Lyft and get a $20.00 credit use code CHRISTINE1288 when you download the app.
+Here is a link for a free ride or $15 off your first UBER ride.

 If you already have their apps on your phones you can use the service to get to and from the Miami and Fort Lauderdale airports and usually save a few bucks over regular taxi fares.